-Mucus glycoproteins from pig gastric mucosa: different mucins are produced by the surface epithelium and the glands
+Mucus glycoproteins from pig gastric mucosa: identification of different mucin populations from the surface epithelium

 - Views Icon Views